tompi/cheapino/doc/firmware.md

 1. Download cheapino_vial.uf2 file for your release(1 or 2)
 2. Put your rp2040-zero in dfu mode by holding boot button while you plug in usb c
+3. The rp2040-zero should show up as a usb drive
-3. Drag and drop uf2 file to the usb drive that popped up after 2.
+4. Drag and drop uf2 file to the usb drive that popped up after 2.
+5. The rp2040 will now reboot really fast, so you might get an error message, even though it went well
+6. Surf to https://vial.rocks/ and start configuring
-4. Download vial from here: https://get.vial.today/download/
+7. OR, if you want a local tool: ownload vial from here: https://get.vial.today/download/
-5. Open it and start customizing

 All keys and encoder actions should be configurable in the Vial program while your keyboard is configured.
+There is also loads of parameters to tweak for optimal performance for your style...

 ![Vial in action](images/firmware/vial.png)